 I recently went on a vacation to the Poconos with my lovely partner, Molly.
-I've been overdue for a vacation and it was the first time her and I have gone somewhere on our own in our relationship.
+I've been overdue for a vacation and it was the first time she and I have gone somewhere on our own in our relationship.
 From that standpoint, it was perfect.
-We we're able to connect, share a larger space, relax, make plans, enjoy some HGTV and really not worry about a thing.
+We were able to connect, share a larger space, relax, make plans, enjoy some HGTV, and really not worry about a thing.

 I didn't have anywhere to go and it didn't matter.
 I needed to try something and so I did.
 I took road trips every chance I got, I explored the east coast and just said yes more.
 I knew I didn't want to be in the same place, I just didn't know where I was going to end up.

 Money challenges will arise, your sense of security will be challenged, and you won't know what to do next.
 But that's the beauty, that's where the zen comes from.
-The zen comes from knowing that no matter the situation, opportunity or hardship, you will hone your intuition so well that you'll be able to find a way.
+The zen comes from knowing that no matter the situation, opportunity, or hardship, you will hone your intuition so well that you'll be able to find the way.

 Comfort with risk and where the security lies.